apache/skywalking-banyandb/CONTRIBUTING.md

-# Contributing to Apache SkyWalking Cloud on Kubernetes
+# Contributing to Apache SkyWalking BanyanDB

 Firstly, thanks for your interest in contributing!
 We hope that this will be a pleasant first experience for you, and that you will return to continue